sentriz/go-taglib/README.md

 > [!NOTE]
 > Make sure to use the `--recursive` flag, without it there will be no TagLib submodule to build with

-4. Generate the WASM binary:
+4. Generate the Wasm binary:

    ```console
    $ go generate ./...